main content Spring Break: Central Oregon & Crater Lake Winter Adventure

 Plan to add $5/day for vegan, gluten-free, or other specialized diet requests (a vegetarian option is included at no extra charge).
 Medical dietary restrictions are exempt from the additional $5/day fee.

 *We have a limited amount of scholarships available based on financial need.
-If you qualify, he trip fee is cut in half thanks to scholarship funding from ASB.
+If you qualify, the trip fee is cut in half thanks to scholarship funding from ASB.
 We accept cash, checks, credit/debit cards, and apple/samsung/google pay.

 How to Sign Up:

 To register for a trip, stop by the College Outdoors office in Fowler 239.
-We’re open Mon - Thur 9am-5pm, and Fridays 9am-3pm.
+We’re open Mon - Thurs 9am-5pm, and Fridays 9am-3pm.

 Trip Type

-• Overnight in rustic yurts or cabins
+• Overnight in a rental house or deluxe yurts

 • Snowshoeing